Clicky

 Virgin State Female Normal School (now Longwood University) established Zeta Tau Alpha in October 1898.
 Founded by a group of nine young women who dreamt of formalizing their friendship by putting up the organization, the sorority is proud of its more than 270,000 strong initiated members scattered across 173 chapters.

 For their philanthropic goals, they launched the Zeta Tau Alpha Foundation.
-This instrument permits Zeta Tau Alpha to raise funds for their causes and advocacy like leadership and educational development programs, scholarships, breast cancer awareness, education, and many more.
+This instrument permits Zeta Tau Alpha to raise funds for their causes and advocacy, such as leadership and educational development programs, scholarships, breast cancer awareness, education, and many more.
 They partner with the NFL, the American Cancer Society, and Bright Pink.

 Some personalities who are proud members of Zeta Tau Alpha, one of the top three national sororities, include American news anchor Betty Nguyen, Lynda Bird Johnson Robb, daughter of the 36th US President Lyndon Johnson, American composer Ellen Taaffe Zwilich, and more.